phillipclapham/neuroweaver/README.md

 ### The Creative Tension

-The magic happens in the dynamic interplay between these forces:
+The magic happens in the dynamic interplay between these forces, in the fertile space where movement meets stillness, where exploration meets integration.
+Like the tension in a musical string that creates both vibration and resonant silence, this creative field enables endless possibility:

 ```mermaid
 graph TD